DivanX10/Home-Assistant-Collection-of-Add-ons/README.md

-# Home Assistant collection of Add-ons
+# Home Assistant Collection of Add-ons